Sereg20/Task_Center/IPS_config/1 Create RFC destination/README.md

 ## Details

 With this step you will create an RFC Destination on BTP to allow Users data Provisioning from IAS (Cloud) to S4HANA (On-Premise)
-The Destination is required during Source System configuring
+The Destination is required during Source System configuration

 ### Step 1: Create an RFC Destination for Users data Provisioning